curl/curl-fuzzer/README.md

   from a file, or from test data)
 - Add support for it in the fuzzer: `curl_fuzzer.cc`, `curl_fuzzer.h`.
 This likely means adding handling of the TLV to `fuzz_parse_tlv()`.
+- Ensure that `FUZZ_CURLOPT_TRACKER_SPACE` can encompass your additional TLVs!
+- If you decide to change a TLV number after you have created it and have generated test cases before you changed the TLV, rerun the test case generation to ensure your current TLV numbering maps your test cases as you expect.